projf/isle/hardware/mem/docs/erlist.md

 For Isle, `BYTE_CNT` must be set to **4** and `WORD` must be set to **32**.

 The command list takea a `FILE_INIT` parameter, which allows an initial $readmemh format command list to be loaded at build time.
+Use the Earthrise assembler, [erasm](../../../tools/erasm/), to generate a suitable file.

 ## Signals